 Rhonda Crane left corporate America to sing professionally in 1989; touring with the a cappella group Street Sounds.
 She has shared the stage with Robert Cray, Joan Armatrading, Zap Mama, Chick Chorea, Al Green, Holly Near, Manhattan Transfer, Ladysmith Black Mombazo, Wynton Marsalis and many others in Korea, Switzerland, France, Germany, Austria, and Belgium.
 Currently, Rhonda sings with Chelle and Friends and Chelle’s Juke Joint.

-Rhonda also does studio work, runs workshops, and teaches piano and voice to children in the San Francisco, Belmont, Oakland Unified School Districts, and Gospel music to adults in the Marin Adult & Community Education program through Leap, Imagination in Learning, San Francisco Arts Education and several East Bay choruses because she loves teaching children to sing!
+Rhonda serves as Musical Director for Go Girls Summer Camp and Choral Director for Shadelands Community Arts Center in Walnut Creek.
+She teaches piano and voice to children in the San Francisco, Belmont, Oakland Unified School Districts, and Gospel music to adults in the Marin Adult & Community Education program through Leap, Imagination in Learning, San Francisco Arts Education and several East Bay choruses.

 Trish first joined OYC as an intern through her studies at L.E.N.
 Business and Language Institute When she graduated with her General Clerical and Microcomputer Applications Certificate, she joined our team as our Administrative Assistant.
 Trish’s love for animals (her own two cats and a love for horses that extends to collecting models) led her to work for 17 years as a Veterinary Receptionist.
 Before that, she managed the office supply section in a Hallmark Stationary store for over 7 years.
 She enjoys being at OYC because, “While I have no background in music I find listening to the performances of these hard working students extremely enjoyable and the positive impact that OYC has on their lives to be very inspiring”.